-The Capital Funding Agreement is scheduled to expire on June 30, 2017.
-On March 23, 2017 and April 27, 2017, the Board authorized a one-year extension of the Capital Funding Agreement, which the Authority and the Participating Jurisdictions expect to execute on or before June 30, 2017.
-Such extension is expected to provide funding for the Approved Fiscal Year 2018 Capital Budget (as defined herein), various plans, including dedicated revenue sources and a capital trust fund to be used exclusively for capital projects, have been proposed by the Authority and regional stakeholders to address future capital funding arrangements.
+The Capital Funding Agreement was scheduled to expire on June 30, 2017.
+On March 23, 2017 and April 27, 2017, the Board authorized a one-year extension of the Capital Funding Agreement, which has been executed by the Authority and the Participating Jurisdictions.
+Such extension will provide funding for the Approved Fiscal Year 2018 Capital Budget (as defined herein), various plans, including dedicated revenue sources and a capital trust fund to be used exclusively for capital projects, have been proposed by the Authority and regional stakeholders to address future capital funding arrangements.
 Such future capital funding arrangements are expected to reflect, in part, (i) the addition of Loudoun County as a Participating Jurisdiction prior to the scheduled opening of Silver Line Phase 2; and (ii) a funding prioritization for those projects identified as "most critical to safe, reliable and high quality transit service."
 No assurance can be given that any proposed future capital funding arrangements or any legislation establishing a dedicated funding source will be agreed to, or enacted, by any of the Participating Jurisdictions.
-See "Ongoing Financial and Operational Concerns - Structural Deficit; Lack of a Dedicated Funding Source."
+See "ONGOING FINANCIAL AND OPERATIONAL CONCERNS - Structural Deficit; Lack of a Dedicated Funding Source."